Kemp endorses Derek Dooley for Georgia Senate seat and says an outsider can beat Democrat Jon Ossoff

 “I'm a firm believer that we need a political outsider to do that, someone that can stay focused on his record, but also someone who has a vision for our state in the future,” Kemp said.
 “That is not a politician.”

 Kemp's choice of Dooley is hardly a surprise — he told other Republican candidates that he would back Dooley before the former University of Tennessee football coach even entered the race.
-But Kemp's appearance with Dooley on Saturday before a University of Georgia football game in Athens — along with Kemp spending on Dooley's behalf and detailing his closest political aides to run Dooley's campaign — underline the investment of Georgia's second-term governor in a political novice.
+But Kemp's appearance with Dooley on Saturday before a University of Georgia football game in Athens underlines the investment of Georgia’s second-term governor in a political novice — along with Kemp spending on Dooley's behalf and detailing his closest political aides to run Dooley's campaign.

 Kemp agreed to back the 57-year-old Dooley after deciding not to run for the seat himself.
 Georgia Republicans are looking to topple Ossoff, considered the Senate’s most vulnerable Democratic incumbent seeking reelection next year.
 The GOP field also includes U.S. Reps.
 Buddy Carter and Mike Collins, as well as activist Reagan Box.